direntwi/flaskmicroblog/README.md

 # Flask Blog
- A micro blog cretated using python and the flask framework
+ A micro blog created using python and the flask framework